Nagao's theorem

 In mathematics, Nagao's theorem, named after Hirosi Nagao, is a result about the structure of the group of 2-by-2 invertible matrices over the ring of polynomials over a field.
-It has been extended by Serre to give a description of the structure of the corresponding matrix group over the coordinate ring of a projective curve.
+It has been extended by Jean-Pierre Serre to give a description of the structure of the corresponding matrix group over the coordinate ring of a projective curve.